+Today is World Diabetes Day.
+Popularly known as the 'silent disease' - Diabetes does not necessarily call for silence.
+So, each year on 14th November, an awareness campaign is run on a global level to sensitize the masses about the life-threatening disease.
 Diabetes is prevalent in nearly 11.8% of the Indian population.
 In 2017, approximately 74 million cases of this ailment were recorded in India.
 The theme for 2019 is 'Family and diabetes'.
 Let's explore how families can safeguard each other and beat this disease.

 The Basics of Diabetes on World Diabetes DayBefore we discuss how families can work together to fight diabetes, let's understand what it is all about.

 - Nearly 425 million people are presently living with this ailment.

 - Out of 2, 1 patient of diabetes goes undiagnosed.